Bible Study Commentary on Jesus the Great I AM

 When we come to the I AM's of Jesus we find they are no different and today's subject is one that is very common to all of us.
 It is a particular tasty topic and that is bread!
 It is one close to my heart... quite literally.
 It is just a little bit south in my stomach.
 But before you start licking your lips it needs to be said that we will be focusing on the spiritual bread.
 We'll look at the following:

-- A look at the context of Jesus statement
+- A look at the context of Jesus' statement about the bread of life

 - A quick overview of bread in the natural and in the Bible